nmarian85/cloudera.cloud/README.md

       #   delete_cdw              = local.cdw_env_info["delete_cdw"]
       # }
   ```
-  - Merge your branch to the branch that is being used in the TF code in the IaC pipeline in the `main.tf` (),usually `develop`).
-E.g.: `"git::https://oauth2:UtHHpqCf1-1QDzU2_DBd@gitlab.sofa.dev/ddp/devo/devo2-modules.git//devo-discdata-s3-access-v2?ref=develop"`
 - **devo2 IaC repo**
   - Fill in the following variables in the `env.tf` (e.g. `/devo2-lab/env.tf`) in the environment information section: `cdw_env_name` (from the CDW CDP console), `delete_cdw` (should be set to `false`).
     ```bash